What Is A Review Meeting?

 - Ring your IRO before the meeting

-- Meet with your IRO in private before the review
+- Meet with your IRO in private before the review meeting

 - Invite an advocate to attend the review to put forward your views.